mathigon/textbooks/content/exploding-dots/content.md

 # Exploding Dots

 > stage: recreational
+> icon: /resources/exploding-dots/images/icon.png
 > description: UNDER DEVELOPMENT

 ---

+## Achilles and the Tortoise

+Maybe you've heard of Achilles – in Greek Mythology, he was one of the greatest heroes and (almost) invulnerable.

+On one day, Achilles was challenged to paricipate in a 500m race.
+His opponent was … a tortoise.
+Archilles knew that he could run _ten times_ as fast as the tortoise.
+He felt bad, and decided to give it a 100m headstart.

+And the race began: when Achilles started running, the tortoise was already at the 100m mark.

+In the time it took Achilles to reach the 100m mark, the tortoise moved by [[10]]m: it was now at 110m.

+When Achilles arrived at 110m, the tortoise had moved by [[one]] additional
+meter: it was now at 111m.

+In the time it took Archilles to XXXXX

+This shows that, over time, Achilles would get closer and closer to the Tortoise, but never be able to over take it!

+[mind blown]

+It seems pretty clear that something in this argument went wrong.
+From practical experience we _know_ that Achilles _would_ overtake the tortoise.
+But it also is difficult to exactly pinpoint an error in the explanation.

+It turns out that saying "and so on, forever" can be pretty dubious in mathematics.
+Whenever something infinite is involved, things tend to behave very differently from our intuition.

+But we can think about infinity using the exploding dots machines.

 ## A Troubling Number for our Usual Mathematics

+We can try to use Exploding dots to think more easily about infinity.
+Let's switch to one of the oldest questions asked by mathematics students around the
+world:

+{.text-center} Is 0.999999… equal to 1 or not?

+Like before, we have

+    x-dot-machine(cells="1.5")

 Our number notation is incredibly powerful, and has allowed us to make amazing discoveries in mathematics, science and engineering.